Professor Liba Taub

 Research Interests

-History of early science, particularly ancient Greek and Roman astronomy, physics and meteorology; history of scientific instruments.
-I am currently completing a book considering the different genres used in Greco-Roman antiquity to communicate about scientific ideas and mathematics (including poetry, letters, encyclopedia, commentaries and biographies).
-My previous books include: Aetna and the Moon: Explaining Nature in Ancient Greece and Rome (2008), Ancient Meteorology (2003), and Ptolemy’s Universe: The Natural Philosophical and Ethical Foundations of Ptolemy’s Astronomy (1993).
+My most recent monograph, Science Writing in Greco-Roman Antiquity (2017), investigated different genres used to communicate about scientific ideas and mathematics (including poetry, letters, encyclopaedia, commentaries and biographies).
+My previous monographs include: Aetna and the Moon: Explaining Nature in Ancient Greece and Rome (2008), Ancient Meteorology (2003), and Ptolemy’s Universe: The Natural Philosophical and Ethical Foundations of Ptolemy’s Astronomy (1993).
+My edited volumes include The Cambridge Companion to Ancient Greek and Roman Science (2020),The Whipple Museum of the History of Science: Objects and Investigations, to Celebrate the 75th Anniversary of R.S.
+Whipple’s Gift to the University of Cambridge (2019) and The Cambridge History of Science, volume 1: Ancient Science (2018).